 Cryptocurrencies were created with the vision of being decentralized, streamlined units of value that can be used worldwide without manipulation.
 Although cryptocurrencies have gotten a lot of hype, none exist today that function as a true currency.

-Due to advancements in technology, society has shifted its spending tendencies and the majority of people are using cash less and less.
+Due to advancements in technology, society has shifted its spending tendencies and the majority of people are using cash less and less often.
 In fact, 86 percent of respondents make less than half of their purchases with cash.
-With an overwhelming majority primarily using electronic forms of payment, it’s no wonder using a cryptocurrency doesn’t seem so far-fetched: over 90 percent of respondents would use a cryptocurrency that is stable and accepted as a form of payment almost everywhere.
+With an overwhelming majority primarily using electronic forms of payment, it’s no wonder using a cryptocurrency doesn’t seem so far-fetched - over 90 percent of respondents would use a cryptocurrency that is stable and accepted as a form of payment almost everywhere.